Yvand/hugo-LDAPCP/content/docs/usage/install.md

 ## Enable the claims provider

-To be enabled, LDAPCP must be associated with the SPTrustedLoginProvider which stores the configuration with the trusted STS:
+To be enabled, LDAPCP must be associated with the SPTrustedLoginProvider which stores the configuration of the trust with the trusted STS:

 ```powershell
 $trust = Get-SPTrustedIdentityTokenIssuer "SPTRUST NAME"